-How Much Does a New Kitchen Cost?
+How Much is a New Kitchen?

 If your current kitchen is outdated or damaged, then you may want to consider installing a new kitchen.
 A newly fitted kitchen usually consists of new cabinets, worktops, appliances, wall decoration and tiles.